iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 During its execution, a _task_ transitions between different off-chain statuses.
 Those statuses let you track how a _task_ progresses when it's being executed and makes it easier for you to debug if the execution fails.
 The transitions between those statuses are as follows.

-{% hint style="warning" %}

-Please note that, for the sake of simplicity, the `FINAL_DEADLINE_REACHED` status has not been pictured.
-In fact, any other non-final status can lead to this `FINAL_DEADLINE_REACHED` status.

-{% endhint %}

 ```mermaid
 flowchart